Ayaan-tech/MobCloudX/README.md

 # MobCloudX
-Your one Stop Cloud  AI powered Cloud solution for your native Apps
+Your one Stop Cloud  AI powered Cloud solution for your native Apps at Scale